-When a status bit is read (by CPU or emulation) it is cleared.
-Additionally DRRDY bit and the DXRDY bit are also cleared in response to the functional events described for them in Table 8, or in response to a hardware reset.
+In most cases, when a status bit is read, it is cleared.
+The two exceptions are the DRRDY bit and the DXRDY bit; these bits are cleared only in response to the functional events described for them in Table 8, or in response to a hardware reset.

-MMCST0 is shown in Figure 19 and described in Table 8.
+The MMC status register 0 (MMCST0) is shown in Figure 19 and described in Table 8.